NCIP/gdc-docs/docs/Data_Portal/Users_Guide/clinical_data_analysis.md

 * View the quartiles (Q1, Q2/median, and Q3) as well as the mean, minimum, and maximum values in the cohort for the clinical field as a box plot
 * View the descriptive statistics in the cohort for the clinical field in tabular format
-* Plot the quantiles of the clinical field’s distribution with quantiles of a theoretical normal distribution as a QQ plot
+* Plot the quantiles of the clinical field's distribution with quantiles of a theoretical normal distribution as a QQ plot
 * Download the box and QQ plot visualizations in SVG or PNG format
 * Download the raw data used to generate the QQ plot in JSON or TSV format